Cray-HPE/docs-csm/operations/validate_csm_health.md

       ```

    2. Look at the logs of the HMS discovery job to find the MAC addresses associated with instances of the `MAC address in HSM not found in any switch!` error messages.
 The following command will parse the logs are report these MAC addresses.
-      > Each of the following MAC address does not contain a ComponentID in Hardware State Manager in the ethernet interfaces table, which can be viewed with: `cray hsm inventory ethernetInterfaces list`.
+      > Each of the following MAC address does not contain a ComponentID in Hardware State Manager in the Ethernet interfaces table, which can be viewed with: `cray hsm inventory ethernetInterfaces list`.
       ```bash
       ncn# UNKNOWN_MACS=$(kubectl -n services logs $HMS_DISCOVERY_POD hms-discovery | jq 'select(.msg == "MAC address in HSM not found in any switch!").unknownComponent.ID' -r -c) ncn# echo "$UNKNOWN_MACS"